PfeifferChPT/PfeifferChPT.github.io/demo/index.md

 <a href="writr.html">writr</a>
 -->

+Vor for
 {% for file in site.static_files %}
+Vor If 1:
  {% if file.path contains "/demo/" %}
+Vor If 2:
   {% if file.extname == '.md' %}
+In der If2:

     {% assign filenameparts = file.path | split: "/" %}
     {% assign filename = filenameparts | last | replace: file.extname,"" %}